Jorgemendozaesp/TKT4196-CourseMaterial/index.md

 # NEWS
 ## Week 37

-The plan for this week is the following:
+The plan for this week is visit the theory of MCS, including how to consider correlated random variables and any probabilistic distribution.
+There will also be a practical session on Wednesday to work on the compulsory exercise.
+It is recommended to work on it before this session to address all the questions you may have then, since there will only be an additionally (shorter) Q&A the following week.

 | Compend. | Type |     Topic                                                 |	Lecturer |	Date       | Location |
 |----------|------|-----------------------------------------------------------|----------|-------------|----------|